grafana/alloy/docs/sources/tutorials/get-started.md

    The log message ".*Connection closed by authenticating user root" was chosen to demonstrate how to use the `stage.drop` block.
 1. You can include an optional string label  `drop_counter_reason` to show the rationale for dropping log entries.
    You can use this label to categorize and count the drops to track and analyze the reasons for dropping logs.
-1. Lastly, we use the `forward_to` parameter to specify where the processed logs should be sent.
-In this case, we will send the processed logs to a component we will create next called `grafana_loki`.
+1. You use the `forward_to` parameter to specify where to send the processed logs.
+   In this case, you will send the processed logs to a component you will create next called `grafana_loki`.

 Check out the following [tutorial](https://grafana.com/docs/alloy/latest/tutorials/processing-logs/) and [documentation](https://grafana.com/docs/alloy/latest/reference/components/loki.process/) for more comprehensive information on processing logs.